Texas Bonded Title

 $50,000+ $75,000+ $500–$1,500

 Most bonded title bonds carry a $100 minimum premium.
 Exact rate depends on personal credit and bond size.
+The premium is separate from TxDMV's $15 application fee and the county title fee plus sales tax you pay when you finalize the title.

 How to get a bonded title